Visiting the Isles of Scilly is magical. Getting there by helicopter is unforgettable.

 As the only scheduled service flying direct to both St Mary’s and Tresco, and taking just 15 minutes, this is the fastest and most convenient service from the mainland to the Islands.
 Park your car, or arrive from the train on the electric shuttle-bus, check-in at our brand-new, purpose-built heliport at Eastern Green in Penzance and let the relaxation begin.

-What’s more, the amazing aircraft performance, combined with the near sea-level heliport location in Penzance offers impeccable resilience to a variety of weather conditions, minimising disruptions to your journey.
+What’s more, the amazing aircraft performance, combined with the near sea-level heliport location in Penzance offers improved resilience to a variety of weather conditions, minimising disruptions to your journey.

 Book now for 2020 or winter 2021.
 Up to 17 flights per day, six days a week, over 313 days a year.